-BBVA has launched a campaign among its employees to join charities in the fight against the COVID-19 pandemic.
-Employees who wish to do so can partner with this cause through the "Your contribution is worth double" campaign, in which for every euro donated by an employee, the bank will contribute another euro.
+BBVA has launched a campaign among its personnel to join charities in the fight against the COVID-19 pandemic.
+Professionals who wish to do so can partner with this cause through the "Your contribution is worth double" campaign, in which for every euro donated by a member of staff, the bank will contribute another euro.

 The funds collected will be used to combat COVID-19 in three ways:

 - Support for public health systems by purchasing respirators and medical equipment, as well as by delivering them to official agencies.

 - Socio-economic support for the most vulnerable people through financial contributions to charity organizations that work in these sectors.
 It also includes the participation of BBVA personnel in volunteering initiatives supported by these entities.